GameBuilder202/Hexagn/README.md

 ## Installation (unstable)

-Currently, there are no stable releases of Hexagn, cloning the repository directly will give you the in-development or unstable version.
+Currently, there are no stable releases of the compiler, cloning the repository directly will give you the in-development or unstable version.
 Proceed if you are willing to face consequences.

 #### CLONING, BUILDING AND INSTALLING